vdhan/an-expansion/README.md

     + Tactics: Increases troops speed by 1/2/3 instead.
     + Navigation: Also allows free ship boarding.
     + Armorer: Now reduces physical damage by 10%/15%/20%.
+    + Luck: Also increases defense by 1/2/3 and cast fortune at beginning of battle for 10/25/50 rounds.
+    + Leadership: Also increases attack by 1/2/3 and cast mirth at beginning of battle for 10/25/50 rounds.